Chart Color Schemes

 Kambalda - Coolgardie - Norseman is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Kambalda-Coolgardie-Norseman, as per the latest Census, 91.2% of dwellings were houses, with 8.8% being semi-detached homes, apartments, or other types.
-In comparison, Non-Metro WA had 82.9% houses and 17.0% other dwellings.
-Home ownership in the area was 32.7%, with mortgaged dwellings at 31.4% and rented ones at 35.9%.
-The median monthly mortgage repayment was $944, significantly lower than Non-Metro WA's average of $1,863 and the national figure of $375.
-Weekly rent in the area was $200, substantially below Non-Metro WA's $280 and the national average of $375.
+In Kambalda-Coolgardie-Norseman, as per the latest Census, 91.2% of dwellings were houses, with 8.8% being semi-detached, apartments, or other types.
+This compares to Non-Metro WA's 82.9% houses and 17.0% other dwellings.
+Home ownership in the area stood at 32.7%, with mortgaged dwellings at 31.4% and rented ones at 35.9%.
+The median monthly mortgage repayment was $944, below Non-Metro WA's average of $1,517.
+The median weekly rent was $200, compared to Non-Metro WA's $280.
+Nationally, Kambalda-Coolgardie-Norseman's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing